Exner7/Ergasia_1_E14166_Sviridov_Alexander/README.md

 It is recommended to use [Postman](https://www.postman.com/) for testing this application and to make requests to all the API Endpoints.
+During testing the flask app and mongodb must be running, the students collection must be populated with the students.json file.

 ---